 - Someone from another group is handling pre-registration for your group's event, and uses their own group account to handle the money until they are able to give it to you.
-This does not pertain to PayPal. - Your group co-sponsors an event with another group and splits the income.
-They are responsible for handling the money, and they send you a check for your portion. - Your group sponsors a Kingdom University and they reimburse your expenses.
+This does not pertain to PayPal or SCA-rs. - Your group co-sponsors an event with another group and splits the income.
+They are responsible for handling the money, and they send you a check for your portion. - Your group sponsors a Kingdom University and the Kingdom reimburses your expenses.